sailfish009/openstructure/modules/mol/mm/doc/simulation.rst

   .. method:: AddPositionConstraint(index)

     Fixes the position of the particle with index given in the argument.
+    This requires to reinitialize the internal openmm Context (this is expensive!).
+Positions, velocities, forces, energies etc. are properly preserved but e.g. states of random number generators etc. might be lost.

     :param index:       Particle to be fixed
     :type index:        :class:`int`